ductam276/ductam276/README.md

-# ductam276
+# About me
-This include some information about me
+I love coding, and learn new things
+[discord]